TanmayRai21/HOSPITAL-MANAGEMENT-AND-RECOMMENDATION-SYSTEM/README.md

 **BENEFITS of LOGIN:**
 Entering into the system (Registration)
 Every single type of user except admin will go through initial phase i.e. registration in order to start with the system.
 The registration process will not be exactly same for all type of users.
-The following are the common requirement fields:
+The following are the common requirement fields:\
-•	**UserName** – The user will be asked to enter his / her full name.
+•	**UserName** – The user will be asked to enter his / her full name. \
-•	**Password** – It is the key field which will help the user to have secure account in the system.
+•	**Password** – It is the key field which will help the user to have secure account in the system. \
-**Login**
-This is also the main common feature of the hospital Management	system.
+**Login** : This is also the main common feature of the hospital Management	system.\
 Every type of user will have to enter his / her unique id as login id and their passwords which keeps them private and safe.

 **Account Details** :The user will first create his account in the database.
 For that he needs to sign up using a name and a password.
 After his account detaiks are stored he can log into the database.